-Mena Suvari, (American Pie series, American Beauty) Eric Stonestreet (the fat guy from Modern Family) & Sarah Paulson (my favorite TV actress) have guest appearances in selected episodes.
+Mena Suvari, (American Pie series, American Beauty) Eric Stonestreet (the fat guy from Modern Family) & Sarah Paulson (my favorite TV actress) make guest appearances in selected episodes.
 The latter became a full-fledged cast member.

 The Title Sequence is heavily inspired by the opening credits to David Fincher’s Seven.

 Negative: Cinematography can be jarring at unexpected times.

 Without giving anything away, a Plot Hole involving how male ghosts are able to get a living woman pregnant, while a female ghost can’t get pregnant.
 Have you guys and gals ever heard of “Double Standard?”